History of the nude in art: Medieval art

-In the 15th century the nude had a greater diffusion, framed in the fashionable current of the time, the so called "international Gothic", which emerged between France, Burgundy and the Netherlands around the year 1400.
+In the 15th century, the nude had a greater diffusion, framed in the fashionable current of the time, the so-called "international Gothic", which emerged between France, Burgundy, and the Netherlands around the year 1400.
 One of its first exponents was The Very Rich Hours of the Duke of Berry by the Limbourg brothers (1416), where a scene from The Fall and the Expulsion from Paradise shows the evolution of Eve from the naturalness of life in Eden to the shame of sin and the expulsion from Paradise, where she takes the form of a Venus pudica that is covered with a fig leaf.
-Her elongated, bulbous form, with small breasts and bulging belly, became the prototype of the Gothic female nude, which would last for two hundred years.
+Her elongated, bulbous form, with small breasts and a bulging belly, became the prototype of the Gothic female nude, which would last for two hundred years.
 This can be seen in figures such as the Eve of the Ghent Altarpiece by Jan van Eyck, in the Adam and Eve by Hugo van der Goes and in that by Rogier van der Weyden, or in other female figures such as the Vanity by Hans Memling or the Judith by Conrad Meit, where the modest medieval attitude that related the nude as something shameful is giving way to more sensual, more provocative, more carnally human figures.
 In Spain, the first timid attempts at nudes emerged, far from any sensuality, serious, contained, such as the Descent of Christ into Limbo by Bartolomé Bermejo, the Martyrdom of Saint Catherine by Fernando Gallego, the figure of Saint Tecla in the High Altarpiece of the Tarragona Cathedral, by Pere Johan (1429), or The Slaughter of Saint Cucufate (1504–1507), by Ayne Bru.

 The more or less naturalistic nude began to appear timidly in pre-Renaissance Italy, generally in the form of allegories, such as the image of Daniel as Fortitude on the pulpit in the Pisa Baptistery, by Nicola Pisano 1260, based on a Roman Hercules, which slightly evokes a polychletian athlete; or the figure of Temperance in a pulpit of Pisa Cathedral (1300–1310), by Giovanni Pisano, in the form of a Venus in a modest form, covering her private parts with her arms.
 It is also perceived in Giotto's work, especially in his Last Judgment in the Scrovegni Chapel in Padua.

 Adam and Eve and the Tree of Good and Evil, miniature from the Codex Aemilianensis (994), Real Biblioteca del Monasterio de San Lorenzo de El Escorial.

 The Creation with the Universe and the Cosmic Man, miniature of the Liber Divinorum Operum (1230), by Hildegard of Bingen, Biblioteca Stadale di Lucca.

 Martyrdom of Saint Catherine (second half of the 15th century), circle of Fernando Gallego, Museo del Prado, Madrid.

 The Descent from the Cross (1436), by Rogier van der Weyden, Museo del Prado, Madrid.

 Vanity (1485), by Hans Memling, Museum of Fine Arts of Strasbourg.